1. Home

 For those wondering, “Are my solar panels working?”
 It can be helpful to check the status of your solar panels on a regular basis, no matter their age.
 Catching issues early will help you solve them quickly and get back to producing green, clean energy.

-If you have a relatively modern solar panel system, it should send out alerts or notifications about its status if an issue is detected.
+If you have a relatively modern solar panel system, you should get alerts or notifications about its status if an issue is detected.

 If you want to check on the status of your system to make sure everything is working correctly, try these five steps.